-Will Sun Damage Affect my Laser Hair Removal Treatments?
+Will Sun Damage Affect Laser Hair Removal?

 Summer is an extremely popular time to get laser hair removal treatments.
 You’ll be outside more, with more of your body exposed, so it’s the perfect time to get rid of unwanted hair.
 The sun, however, can negatively affect your skin both before and after laser hair removal treatments.
 In this blog, the team of dermatologists at Skin Center of South Miami explain how sun damage can affect your hair removal treatments and outline precautions you should take: